 What tastes are you sensing?
 Was this something you brought with you, part of your breakfast or lunch or does this place have a taste as well as a smell?

 I once sat on a bench by the fountain on the college campus where I teach.
-There are many fountains down the center of that walk way.
+There are many fountains down the center of that walkway.
 I had walked by repeatedly and seen only fountains that constantly throw water in the air.
-This day seated and experiencing the fountains I discovered that they each had a cycle, the flow fluctuated and with that fluctuation the sounds varied.
-It length I realized I could predict when the fountain nearest me was about to subside by a faint feeling of spray on my cheek even before the fountain had dropped in volume.
+This day seated and experiencing the fountains I discovered that they each had a cycle, the flow fluctuated and with that fluctuation, the sounds varied.
+At length, I realized I could predict when the fountain nearest me was about to subside by a faint feeling of spray on my cheek even before the fountain had dropped in volume.

-Learn to rely on more senses and you will find that your mentally efficiency grows and your memory improves.
+Learn to rely on more senses and you will find that your mental efficiency grows and your memory improves.

 - Body remembers what the mind forgets (counselorssoapbox.com)

 - Forgetting things may not be a memory problem (counselorssoapbox.com)